n0npax/self-code-adk/README.md

 Agent which can read code of currently running application and help analyzing it.
 Its main purpose is to assist in debugging the whole application.
 It is defined as a developer and multi-agent expert which can read the entire codebase.
-For example, you can ask it how to adjust other agents prompt when they don't act as intented.
+For example, you can ask it how to **adjust other agents prompts** when they don't act as intented.

 ## usage